melih0132/all-my-projects/python/app/little-things/README.md

 2. Navigate to the specific project directory.
 3. Run the Python script: `python script_name.py`.

-For the RENAME_FILES tools, see the dedicated README in that folder for detailed installation and usage instructions.
+For the rename-files tools, see the dedicated README in that folder for detailed installation and usage instructions.

 ## Requirements

 - Python 3.7 or higher.
 - For GUI applications: Tkinter (usually included with Python).
-- For RENAME_FILES tools: See requirements.txt in that folder.
+- For rename-files tools: See requirements.txt in that folder.

 ## Contributing